Indonesian Museum Removes Hitler Wax Model Following Public Outcry

 Some human rights activists believe there is a lack of education about the Holocaust, and this is the primary reason behind lack of sensitivity and awareness among people on such matters.
 Some other activists and historians also suggest that making wax models of figures like Hitler is like repeating the mistakes of the past.

 In Indonesia, this was not the first incident in which use of Nazi-based symbols was criticized by international groups.
-In January this year, a Nazi-themed cafe in Bandung, Java was closed following international criticism that lasted for many years.
+In January this year, a Nazi-themed cafe in Bandung, Java, was closed following international criticism that lasted for many years.
 The waiters in this café wore SS uniforms and the walls of the café featured pictures of Hitler.

 [Featured Image by Hulton Archive/Getty Images]